emmacadavra/creature-feature-react/TESTING.md

 ### **Noteworthy Bugs During Development**

+As mentioned above, I found that I came across significantly more bugs in my front-end code than I did in my back-end code, and this is largely due to React being new to me.
+I also made the choice to use the most recent versions of Create React App, as well as the newest versions of React Bootstrap and React Router Dom, whereas most of my learning material used previous versions of all three - this meant that I spent a lot of time fixing bugs that I had caused by unknowingly using outdated and/or incompatible code.
+Below are a few of the most noteworthy bugs I encountered - some are simple, but some much more complex from my view that often took much, much longer to resolve than anticipated!

 - Certain characters in my code were not escaping properly (namely apostrophes) which caused errors in my code and in some cases prevented the site from running at all.
 This was fixed by replacing the offending apostrophes with `&apos;`.
 - No error handling was appearing when attempting to upload an image that’s too big.
 This was fixed by adding a react `useState` to capture and show errors on the form.
 - The 'ProfileDataContext' component caused an infinite loop of requesting the list of profiles over and over again.
 This was because the profile ID being pulled from the URL was a string, but the comparison used to stop those requests expected a number.
 Converting the string value to a number using `Number(profileId)` fixed this issue.
 - In the MoreDropdown component, I was getting the eslint error "Component definition is missing display name" when trying to use React Bootstrap’s custom dropdown code.
 To fix this, I added `ThreeDotsMeatballs.displayName = "ThreeDotsMeatballs"` below the code.
-- When creating the CreateEditPost component, at first the form was not rendering and throwing the error “Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined”.
+- When creating the CreateEditPost component, at first the form was not rendering, and throwing the error “Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined”.
 I realised this was due to me following the course content, which used an earlier version of React Bootstrap.
 I replaced “Form.File” with “Form.Control” with type= “file”, which fixed the issue.
 - In the PostFilters component, `useNavigate` was not working correctly, as users do not navigate to different pages on the homepage.
 The initial solution was to keep the query in the URL in sync with the text field by using useSearchParams.
 However, this caused the search bar to either not allow being typed into (if `value={query}`), or it was keeping the searched keywords in the search bar after clicking Home (if `defaultValue={query}`).
 Additionally, by making it a controlled form, debounce was no longer working.
 The solution I used for this is to manually keep the text field in sync by getting the element from the DOM directly, and updating it that way.

 ## Post Development Testing